Wall Street gains; oil's rise fuels energy shares

 A Bloomberg article on Tuesday cited sources as saying the European Central Bank would probably wind down the monthly 80-billion euro ($90 billion) scheme gradually.

-Italy's 10-year bond yield rose to 1.38 percent IT10YT=RR, its highest level since late June, according to Reuters data.
-Germany's 10-year Bund yield, the euro zone benchmark, rose more than 8 bps to hit zero for the first time in a fortnight DE10YT=RR.
+Italy's 10-year bond yield rose to 1.38 percent, its highest level since late June, according to Reuters data.
+Germany's 10-year Bund yield, the euro zone benchmark, rose more than 8 bps to hit zero for the first time in a fortnight.
 "I am surprised at the reaction, but it's just this notion that the ECB may be discussing tapering one day that has upset the market," said ING rates strategist Benjamin Schroeder.

-MSCI's gauge of stocks across the globe .MIWD00000PUS climbed 0.2 percent after two sessions of declines.
+MSCI's gauge of stocks across the globe climbed 0.2 percent after two sessions of declines.

 Oil prices rose to their highest since June after the fifth unexpected weekly drawdown in U.S. crude inventories added to support on hopes that major producers will agree to cut output next month.